 She said reading was boring and why would I want to read when I could run on the beach or play catch or do anything else.

 Now running on the beach or playing catch are definitely worthy activities, no argument there, but it upset me that she didn’t seem to think reading was too.

-When reading, you can feel that pull to ignore whatever else is around you and focus on the page.
+When reading, you feel a pull to ignore whatever else is around you and focus on the page.
 And when we let ourselves focus?
 That’s when we’re able to really let the book take over our minds.
-Be it becoming wrapped up in some other world or letting someone else’s thoughts mingle with our own – broadening our horizon and frame of reference – focusing on a good book, letting ourselves actually take the time to focus, is worth it.
+Be it travelling to some other world or letting someone else’s thoughts mingle with our own, broadening our horizon and frame of reference, letting ourselves actually take the time to focus on a good book is worth it.

 Even though my niece says she hates it and says reading takes too long, I’m glad to know she reads nonetheless.
 I look forward to the day when she says she loves it!

-As a side note, we went to the beach this morning and ran and played volleyball.
-Now my niece is contentedly sitting in the sun room…reading.
+this that morning and ran and played volleyball.
+Now After my niece is contentedly sitting sat in the sun room…reading.